jfsamper/glicko-db/FUTURE_FEATURES.md

 ### P3 — Operational enhancements

-5. Scheduled backups with retention policy
+4. Scheduled backups with retention policy
    - Disabled by default to avoid unnecessary server load
    - Only enable in production when there is a clear retention policy and maintenance schedule
    - Prefer inexpensive cron-style jobs with bounded execution windows and full validation

-6. Replay and audit observability
+5. Replay and audit observability
    - Add clear operator feedback when rating replay is deferred
    - Expand operational summaries only where they support troubleshooting

-### P4 — Conditional enhancements
+### P4 — Workflow enhancements

-7. Tournament preflight and dry-run approval workflow
+6. Tournament preflight and dry-run approval workflow
-   - Not required for the current plan
+   - Improve tournament and submission workflow
-   - Pairings and BYE previews are not necessary in the near term
+   - Evaluate need for pairings and BYE previews
-   - Avoid unnecessary complexity unless a real workflow need appears

 ## Technical implementation order